Phew! 'Days of Our Lives' has been renewed for a 56th season on NBC

 Still, it’s rather easy to assume the worst these days when it comes to the health of daytime dramas.
 Viewership isn’t what it used to be for sudsers, even though fans still love their DOOL, General Hospital, Young and the Restless, and Bold and the Beautiful.

 Anyway, Corday Productions continues to build upon the DOOL brand.
-On Wednesday the company announced that it is launching a new DOOL app that will reunite nine characters from the 2000 season for new digital series.
+On Wednesday the company announced that it is launching a new DOOL app series that will reunite nine characters from the 2000 season for new digital series.

 Related content: